alvarolorentedev/array-peek/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/kanekotic/array-peek/graphs/commit-activity)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/kanekotic/)

-extend array functionality to allow peek method
+extend array functionality to allow peek method.

+## peek vs forEach

+`peek` as `forEach` allows you to execute a callback on each of the elements of an array, not affecting the content of itself.

+The difference is that `forEach` returns void so no further processing can be done, while `peek` will return the array so you can continue the transformations necesary for your processing

 ## Installation